pjargo/Project-Treasure-island/README.md

 ### 2. Image extraction:
   <p> Input: Directory of .pdf documents </p>
   <p> Output:Gallary of all the images extracted from the .pdfs </p>
-  * This is a web-based application developed in Django that extracts all the images from .pdf documents, stores them in a local media foder
+  <li> This is a web-based application developed in Django that extracts all the images from .pdf documents, stores them in a local media foder </li>
-  * Backend database is SQL
+  <li> Backend database is SQL </li>
-  * All data processing is done in python
+  <li> All data processing is done in python </li>

 #### Required Libraries:
     1. Django: Full stack web development framework